lithnet/access-manager-docs/access-manager-editions.md

 ### Authentication features

 Access Manager supports several authentication mechanisms.
-You can use a modern authentication provider like Azure AD or Okta to add MFA support to your Access Manager instance.
+You can use a modern authentication provider like Microsoft Entra ID or Okta to add MFA support to your Access Manager instance.

 | Feature   |   Community Edition   |   Enterprise Edition  |
 | --------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------: |